top of page

 Meet Dr. Carrie Holl, M.A., Psy.D.

-Dr. Carrie Holl specializes in Cognitive-Behavioral Therapy (CBT).
-CBT is a skill-building therapeutic approach that teaches people how to respond differently to stress, mood symptoms, and life events so that distress is reduced and effective coping is enhanced.
+Dr. Carrie Holl specializes in cognitive behavioral therapy (CBT).
+Within this framework, she also utilizes exposure and response prevention techniques (ERP), acceptance and commitment therapy (ACT), CBT-I (insomnia), schema work, inference-based CBT techniques, and behavioral activation.
+CBT is a skill-building therapeutic approach that teaches people how to respond differently to stress, mood symptoms, and life events so that distress is reduced, and effective coping is enhanced.
 Clients are empowered to develop a skill set to use during active treatment and later in daily life.

 Research demonstrates that CBT not only can significantly reduce current symptoms, but also has been credited with lasting, positive effects and additional preventative components.